-Annual and Half Year results presentations and financial reports which include detailed information on our Property Funds Management and the Property Investment portfolio;

-a live web-cast of our annual and half-year results presentations, with web-casts also available for review via our website;

-an annual Sustainability Report that provides an overview of our key objectives and performance around important sustainability matters;

-an Annual General Meeting where Securityholders can meet members of the Charter Hall Executive Committee and Board;

-engagement, communication and dialogue with major Securityholders by the Independent Non-Executive Board Directors separately from senior management; and participation in select retail investor conferences and broker sponsored forums so that retail investors can learn more about our business activities and meet with our Senior Executives.
+- Annual and Half Year results presentations and financial reports which include detailed information on the REIT's business activities and performance; - a live web-cast of our annual and half-year results presentations, with web-casts also available for review via our website; - an annual Charter Hall Sustainability Report that provides an overview of the key objectives and performance around important sustainability matters; - an Annual Securityholder Meeting where Securityholders can meet members of the Board and senior management; and - engagement, communication and dialogue with major Securityholders by the independent Non-Executive Board Directors separately from senior management.

-We also engage consulting firms to provide independent specialist market feedback through surveying our major Securityholders and seeking their opinions on our business activities, performance, the effectiveness of our communications and investor relations program and also general opinions on the Group and our team overall.
+Consulting firms are also engaged to provide independent specialist market feedback through surveying our major Securityholders and seeking their opinions on our business activities, performance, the effectiveness of our communications and investor relations program and also general opinions on the REIT and our team overall.

-Principle 7: Recognise and Manage Risk
+Principle 7: Recognise and Manage Risk Risk Committee

-Risk Committee